plerup/makeEspArduino/README.md

 #### Building a file system

-There are also rules in the makefile which can be used for building and uploading a complete SPIFFS file system to the ESP.
+There are also rules in the makefile which can be used for building and uploading a complete flash file system to the ESP.
 This is basically the same functionality as the one available in the Arduino IDE, https://github.com/esp8266/Arduino/blob/master/doc/filesystem.rst#uploading-files-to-file-system

-The bundled tool "mkspiffs" is used for this.
+Both SPIFFS and LittleFS file systems are supported and which type to use is specified via the **FS_TYPE** variable.

 The size and flash location parameters are taken from boards.txt for esp8266 and from the partition table for esp32.

 The file system content is made up of everything within a directory specified via the variable **FS_DIR**.
-By default this variable is set to a subdirectory named
-**data** in the sketch directory.
+By default this variable is set to a subdirectory named **data** in the sketch directory.

 Use the rule **flash_fs** or **ota_fs** to generate a file system image and upload it to the ESP.

 All the settings for the file system are taken from the selected board's configuration.

 It is also possible to dump and recreate the complete file system from the device via the rule **dump_fs**.
 The corresponding flash section will be extracted and the individual files recreated in a directory in the build structure.

-***Please note for esp32!***

-Version 0.2.2 or later of mkspiffs is required.

 #### Additional flash I/O operations